biocatiit/musclex/docs/Installation/pip.md

 ### Installation of MuscleX

 #### Normal install
-Once the virtual environment is activated and the dependencies are installed, you can install MuscleX by typing the following command in the anaconda prompt terminal:
+Once the virtual environment is activated, you can install MuscleX by typing the following command in the anaconda prompt terminal:
 ```
 pip install --upgrade musclex
 #pip install --upgrade git+https://github.com/biocatiit/musclex.git # use this for the most up-to-date version
 ```
+Make sure that you are in the virtual environment before running the command.

 #### Installation of MuscleX from source on windows